 19. Vascular injury and excessive bleeding

 Liposuction rarely causes vascular injury or excessive bleeding.
-However, there are a few exceptions which include diabetic patients (who are more prone to small vessel insufficiency) and the use of anticoagulant drugs such as aspirin, ibuprofen, red wine, garlic supplements and vitamin E. Avoid taking these until your surgeon advises otherwise.
+However, there are a few exceptions which include diabetic patients (who are more prone to small vessel insufficiency) and the use of anticoagulant drugs such as aspirin, ibuprofen, red wine, garlic supplements and vitamin E. Avoid taking these until your doctor advises otherwise.

 20. Worry about drainage amounts

 People often worry if they see large amounts of blood-tinged solution draining from your wounds.
-Your surgeon will explain that rather than blood, this is the anaesthetic solution and the more that flows away, the sooner you will heal.
+Your doctor will explain that rather than blood, this is the anaesthetic solution and the more that flows away, the sooner you will heal.
 On the flipside, some patients worry that there is not enough liquid and they will, therefore, be sore and recover slowly.
-If you are concerned, call your surgeon.
+If you are concerned, call your doctor.